squinkylabs/SqHarmony/README.md

 [Arpeggiator](./docs/arpeggiator.md) is an Arpeggiator with a lot of features.
 It also also nearly ready for release

-[Phasepatterns](./docs/phasepatterns.md) is a clock delay unit, with a delay ramp easily accessible.
+[Phase Patterns](./docs/phasepatterns.md) is a clock delay unit, with a delay ramp easily accessible.

 Follow the links, above, to learn more about each module.